Funding Your Hip or Knee Replacement

 The NSW public hospital system offers an excellent service, however there are often long waits for consultation and surgery.
 Treatment at John Hunter Hospital through the Orthopaedic Clinics is entirely cost free.
 Dr Young personally supervises every hip and knee replacement performed under his care and is scrubbed in during the operation.
 In the public hospital system Dr Young performs the operation or he assists a trainee surgeon (the Registrar) to do the operation.

-Patients can join a health fund at any time, regardless of their health problems.
+Patients can join a health fund at any time.
 Australian health funds will insure citizens regardless of their age and pre-existing health conditions.
 However, if you join a health fund with the view of pursuing a hip or knee replacement you must remember that there are usually qualifying periods of at least 12 months.

 Generally, health funds have various tiers of insurance and if contemplating joint replacement, you must make sure the level joined covers hip or knee replacement.
 The Medical Benefit Schedule (MBS) numbers for hip and knee replacements are 49318 and 49518 respectively.